w3c/wcag3/guidelines/groups/text-and-wording/clear-language/no-unnecessary-words.md

 :::tests

 <b>Procedure</b>

 For each sentence:
 1. Identify any phrases that may be unnecessarily wordy.
 2. Remove or replace the phrase with a simpler alternative.
 3. Check that no meaning is lost.
-4. Check that a technology in the :term[accessibility support set] meets ‘Common words used.’
+4. Check that a technology in the :term[accessibility support set] meets ‘No unnecessary words.’

 <b>Expected results</b>
 * #3 or #4 is true.